APIDevTools/json-schema-ref-parser/README.md

 - **Return Value:** `Promise`<br>
 See [Callbacks vs. Promises](#callbacks-vs-promises) below.

 Bundles all referenced files/URLs into a single schema that only has _internal_ `$ref` pointers.
-This lets you split-up your schema however you want while you're build it, but easily combine all those files together when it's time to package or distribute the schema to other people.
+This lets you split-up your schema however you want while you're building it, but easily combine all those files together when it's time to package or distribute the schema to other people.
 The resulting schema size will be small, since it will still contain _internal_ JSON references rather than being [fully-dereferenced](#dereferencepath-options-callback).

 This also eliminates the risk of [circular references](#circular-refs), so the schema can be safely serialized using [`JSON.stringify()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify).